The trace of $T_2$ takes no repeated values: The 2-adic valuation of the trace of T 2

 In this section we give an explicit formula for the 2-adic valuation $v_2$ of the trace of $T_2$.
 A more general formula, concerning the trace of $\wedge^n T_2$ for $n\leq 15$, appears in \cite[Theorem 12]{chiriac-jorza:newton}.

-\begin{proposition} For integers $k\gg 0$ we have where $\log_2:1+2\Z_2\to 2\Z_2$ is the $2$-adic logarithm and $\omega=\frac{1-\sqrt{-7}}{2}$ embedded in $\mathbb{Q}_2$ so that $v_2(\omega)=1$. \end{proposition} As stated, Proposition \ref{2-adic_valuation_Tr_T_2} is insufficient for our purposes.
+\begin{proposition} For integers $k\gg 0$ we have where Here the function $\log_2:1+2\Z_2\to 2\Z_2$ is the $2$-adic logarithm, and $\omega=\frac{1-\sqrt{-7}}{2}$ is embedded in $\mathbb{Q}_2$ so that $v_2(\omega)=1$. \end{proposition} As stated, Proposition \ref{2-adic_valuation_Tr_T_2} is insufficient for our purposes.
 By Proposition \ref{a(n)}, where $\varepsilon=0,\pm 1$.
 As the sequence $\{ a_n \}$ is always odd, the trace of $T_2$ is always even, but its valuation is hard to pin down except when $k\gg 0$, because one cannot control the 2-adic expansion of $\Omega$.
 The strategy of \cite[Theorem 12]{chiriac-jorza:newton} is to write explicitly

 where $\overline{\omega}=\frac{1+\sqrt{-7}}{2}$ is the conjugate of $\omega$, and to compute each valuation separately.
 As $k\gg 0$ the valuation of the first term dominates.
 To account for this ineffective condition we need to prove a slightly more general result. \begin{lemma} Suppose $t$ is a multiple of 8.
 Then